AlibabaCloudDocs/oss/intl.en-US/Product Introduction/FAQ.md

 -   How do I control access to my OSS data?

     OSS provides multiple methods to control access to objects in a bucket, such as ACL, RAM policies, and bucket policies.
-For more information, see [Overview](/intl.en-US/Developer Guide/Data security/Access and control/Overview.md).
+For more information, see [Overview of access control](/intl.en-US/Developer Guide/Data security/Access and control/Overview.md).

 -   What data encryption methods does OSS provide?